Dark Basin

 Dark Basin is a hack-for-hire group, discovered in 2017 by Citizen Lab.
 They are suspected to have acted on the behalf of companies such as Wirecard and ExxonMobil.
+Dark Basin is believed to be run by Indian company BellTroX InfoTech Services.

 Background

 In 2015, Matthew Earl, a managing partner at ShadowFall Capital & Research, began to study Wirecard AG hoping to short sell them.
 Wirecard had just announced the purchase of Great Indian Retail Group for $254 million, which seemed overpriced to Earl.
 In February 2016, he started to write publicly about his discoveries under the alias Zatarra Research & Investigations, accusing Wirecard of corruption, corporate fraud, and money laundering.

 Soon after, the identity of Zatarra Research & Investigations was revealed online, along with surveillance pictures of Earl in front of his house.
 Earl quickly realized that he was being followed.
 Employees from Jones Day, a law firm representing Wirecard, came to visit Earl and gave him a letter, accusing him of collusion, conspiracy, defamation, libel, and market manipulation.
 Earl also started to receive targeted phishing emails, appearing to be from his friends and family members.
 In the spring of 2017, Earl shared those emails with Citizen Lab, a research laboratory specializing in information control.